Battle of Mullaitivu (1997): Battle

 Having increased their speed Dvoras reached the battle, with the first Dvora reaching the area engaged the second group of Sea Tiger boats that had been heading towards to rear of the group of gunboats.
 One of the suicide crafts were destroyed and the other three Dvoras engaged in the ensuing sea battle.
 The gunboats headed to sea, giving more room for the faster Dvoras to maneuver.
 The next two hours saw a moving sea battle that shifted from 20 nautical miles to 30 nautical miles off shore.
 With the gunboats bring their larger gun armaments' to bare with that of Dvoras, Sea Tiger boats were hit by naval gun fire and some began to sick.
 Soon Sea Tiger boats began to withdraw towards Mullaitivu with their wounded and survivors that they had picked up from the sea, while other boats withdraw re-grouped and returned continue the battle.
-By this time the navy had also sustained casualties with seven naval personal wounded and requiring medical treatment.
-On receiving a raido signal from SLNS Parakramabahu, Comnorth dispatched two Dvoras P 440 and P 443 for casualty evacuation.
+By this time the navy had also sustained casualties with seven naval personnel wounded and requiring medical treatment.
+On receiving a radio signal from SLNS Parakramabahu, Comnorth dispatched two Dvoras P 440 and P 443 for casualty evacuation.
 These were intercepted by two groups of four to five Sea Tiger boats.
 One Dvora able to sink of these boats while to other Dvoras successfully carried out the casualty evacuation.
 By 3:30 AM, the Sri Lanka Navy had gained a decisive edge.
 On navy Dvora had been hit by gun fire and lost engine control.
 The remaining Dvora chased the Sea Tiger boats as they withdrew to the Mullaitivu coast to within 3 miles of the coast.
 The sea tiger boats unloaded their dead and wounded along the Mullaitivu coast.
 While the wounded were transported inland on tractors for treatment, the boats were berthed and moved inland for concealment.
 Apart from the Dvora that was disabled by enemy action, one developed engine trouble and all had sustained battle damage to some extent.
 The naval flotilla of three gunboats and six Dvoras returned to SLN Dockyard by 11AM.

 Aftermath

 Ministry of Defence, claimed that 80 to 100 Sea Tigers had been killed and 50 to 70 wounded, while LTTE radio communications indicated 30 carders killed and eight boats sunk.
 The following day P 440 and P 443 returned north to Jaffna accompanied by SLNS Parakramabahu.
 Navy suspected that the LTTE spotters from Kattaiparichchan to Foul Point had observed the convoy leaving in Trincomalee as it was the first convoy in eight weeks.
+According to journalist Iqbal Athas, in the past, the OP HQ of the MOD is known to give high enemy casualties.
+In fact, if the figures were added together, it would exceed LTTE strength and represent a sizable portion of the Jaffna peninsula's population.
+For the entire duration of the Eelam War.